Review and checklist of critical logs for security incident analysis

 4. Determine whether the time stamping of logs can be relied on

-ServicePilot makes it easy for you and manages time stamps and time zone management by indexing all data in UTC format and displaying the correct time zone based on the user settings of the ServicePilot web browser.
+ServicePilot makes it easy for you and manages time stamps and time zone by indexing all data in UTC format and displaying the correct time zone based on the user settings of the ServicePilot web browser.
 No headache, it's made for you!

 5. A watch for changes and unusual events in the environment